 Unless the information is included in the job posting – and it’s certainly worth looking – you won’t know exactly which project management tools are used at different companies.
 So you should aim in your answer to illustrate a breadth of different tools and programs that you have experience using.
 You would like to include industry-standard communication and PM tools like Microsoft Project, Trello, or Basecamp since there’s a good chance their organization will at least use one of them.
 This will also show your overall technical skills and proficiency.

-- What’s your preferred project management methodology?
+- What’s your project management methodology of choice?

-- What is your strategy for prioritizing tasks?
+- Describe your strategy for prioritizing tasks.

-- What’s your proficiency level with [software/tool]?
+- What’s your proficiency level with [project management software/tool]?

-List of Project Manager Interview Questions: Personal Questions
+Project Manager Interview Questions: Personal

 Employers want to know that you will fit in with team members.
 Personal questions help employers better understand your personality, work habits, interests, and passions.